laruence/yac/README.md

 #Yac - Yet Another Cache
 [![Build Status](https://secure.travis-ci.org/laruence/yac.png)](http://travis-ci.org/laruence/yac)

-Yac is a shared memory user data cache for PHP
+Yac is a shared and lockless memory user data cache for PHP.

 it can be used to replace APC or local memcached.